-Tisha Lewis Ellison, Ph.D. is an Assistant Professor of Language and Literacy Education at the University of Georgia.
-She studies the digital literacy practices of African American families and adolescents, and the cultural experiences of African American and Latinx girls’ in STE(A)M. She also enjoys providing experiential learning within research group experiences.
+Tisha Lewis Ellison, Ph.D. is an Associate Professor of Language and Literacy Education at the University of Georgia.
+She studies the digital literacy practices of African American families and adolescents, and the cultural experiences of African American and Latinx girls’ in STE(A)M. She also enjoys providing experiential research and learning experiences to undergraduate and graduate students.

 Bradley Robinson is a doctoral student in the Department of Language and Literacy Education at the University of Georgia.
 He is a National Board certified teacher in English Language Arts with over a decade of experience in North Carolina’s public schools.
 His research explores the intersections of literacy, technology, and neoliberalism in formal and informal educational spaces.